-If you’re pregnant and asking yourself if you need to buy a new bra, the answer is undoubtedly yes.
+If you’re pregnant and asking yourself if you need to buy a new bra, the answer is likely yes.
 I am currently six months along and have swiftly transitioned from a B-cup to a D-cup in the blink of an eye.
 Breasts increase in size pretty early during pregnancy (around six to eight weeks), and many will find they outgrow their bras rather quickly.
 The hormonal shifts, weight gain, and expanding rib cage associated with pregnancy contribute to this growth, as will mammary glands preparing to make milk later in pregnancy.

 I was tempted to squeeze into my regular bras for as long as possible, but I quickly realized how uncomfortable my pre-pregnancy lacy bras were becoming, and they simply couldn’t support my heavy (and itchy) breasts.
 Time for an upgrade.
 There are a few options as you’re growing.
 1) Buy a larger size of your normal pre-pregnancy bra.
 2) Switch to a maternity bra.
 3) If you’re somewhere in the middle of your third trimester, buy a nursing bra.
 Many, like me, prefer a combination of two or all three.

 So how are maternity and nursing bras different from regular bras?
 Think of a maternity bra as an improved version of a regular bra, designed specifically for comfort as your breasts grow during pregnancy.
 Some features include a soft cotton lining, wider straps, extra latches on the band, etc., and they tend not to be underwired.
 Many regular bras offer these features, too, which will work just fine during pregnancy.